Best Car Insurance Companies 2026: Ratings, Prices & Customer Reviews

 First-time buyer Geico, State Farm

-Senior driver State Farm, Geico
+Senior driver State Farm, Geico, USAA

 Need non-standard coverage Progressive

-Insuring an electric vehicle Geico, State Farm (see our EV insurance guide)
+Insuring an electric vehicle Geico, State Farm

 Pincher's Pro Tip

 Get at least 3 quotes before buying.
 Rates can vary by hundreds of dollars between companies for identical coverage.
 Use the same coverage limits and deductibles across all quotes so you're making an apples-to-apples comparison.
+With telematics programs offering meaningful discounts and the 2026 market stabilizing, comparison shopping has never been more rewarding.
+See our guide on what to look for when shopping for car insurance to build the right framework.

 Smart Savings Made Simple!